Last Updated on

 Dermatologists explain that there’s no topical treatment to stop excess oil production.
-But washing with one of the best shampoos for oily scalps stops the problem of greasy hair.
+But all hope is not lost!
+Washing your hair with a shampoo made especially for oily scalps can stop the problem of greasy hair.

-Some shampoos for oily hair are gentle enough to use every day.
-But clarifying shampoos that remove product buildup are best used once a week.
+Some shampoos that are best for oily hair are gentle enough for everyday use.
+On the other hand, shampoos that remove product buildup are best used once a week.
 You might also find that a dry shampoo allows you to go two or three days between washes.

 - L’Oreal Paris Elvive Extraordinary Clay Rebalancing Shampoo and Conditioner Set